-Even before I wrote the maraschino cherry post, some people had asked me whether the quantity of cyanide in fruit pits / stones (apricot, peach, cherry, etc.) was significant enough to harm someone and whether there was a way to remove the cyanide from the kernels.
-Since the world has a fascination with deadly ingredients, let’s talk about the toxicity of fruit kernels, whether there is any method to remove the toxic cyanide and bust some myths about science.
+Even before I wrote the maraschino cherry post, some people had asked me whether the quantity of cyanide in fruit pits/stones (apricot, peach, plum, cherry, etc.) was significant enough to harm someone and whether there was a way to remove the cyanide from the kernels.
+Since the world has a fascination with deadly ingredients, let’s talk about the toxicity of fruit kernels, whether there is any method to remove the toxic cyanide and bust some myths with science.

 First, let’s get everyone up to speed on what is being discussed and dissected.
 The cyanide in stone fruit isn’t in a free state; it is part of another molecule called amygdalin, which on its own is harmless.
 When the kernels are crushed or chewed the amygdalin is released–which isn’t a big deal, except that certain enzymes like beta-d-glucosidase can also be released.
 This enzyme cleaves (breaks down) the amygdalin into glucose, benzaldehyde and hydrogen cyanide (HCN).
 If the beta-d-glucosidase enzyme isn’t present in the fruit, it can be found in your intestinal tract, so there’s no way to avoid the enzymatic decomposition of amygdalin and the release of hydrogen cyanide.